 For those who don’t need surgery, our sports medicine program provides preventative, non-surgical care and rehabilitation to keep you in the game.
 From serious athletes to the everyday individual, we focus on providing treatment for a variety of musculoskeletal injuries and conditions.
 People are often surprised sports medicine physicians treat non-athletic injuries and conditions like joint pain, tendonitis, bursitis, osteoarthritis, and provide injections and treatments of sprains, strains and fractures.
 Learn more about our sports medicine services including our sports performance lab or find a Sports Medicine physician.

 We’re honored that local schools, professional sports teams and community programs throughout Tampa Bay put their trust in us.
 Along with serving several area high schools and youth teams, we are the official heath care provider for the Tampa Bay Lightning, Tampa Bay Buccaneers and Tampa Bay Storm.
-We also provide athletic trainers for the Tampa Bay Storm, Florida Hospital Center Ice (opening in fall of 2016) and 15 area high schools.

 Florida Hospital Wesley Chapel is participating in the Centers for Medicare & Medicaid Services’ (CMS) Comprehensive Care for Joint Replacement (CJR) program.
 The program is a new payment model being tested for episodes of care related to total knee and total hip replacements under Medicare, with the goal of supporting better and more efficient care coordination for patients undergoing the most common inpatient surgeries.

 The Comprehensive Care for Joint Replacement model continues to pay providers under existing payment systems, but holds hospitals responsible for the quality and costs from the initial procedure through 90 days after the patient is discharged.
-Through the CJR program, CMS expects improved coordination of care among hospitals, physicians and post-acute care providers – from surgery to recovery –to benefit patients and result in better outcomes and fewer complications.
+Through the CJR program, CMS expects improved coordination of care among hospitals, physicians, and post-acute care providers – from surgery to recovery –to benefit patients and result in better outcomes and fewer complications.